LeonHLJ/FAC-Net/README.md

 ### Evaulation

 ####
-The pre-trained model can be found [here](https://drive.google.com/drive/folders/1XMkyHwtZFJP4CZwK3qBfjrkvJ_RNeUxQ?usp=sharing).
+The trained model can be found [here](https://drive.google.com/drive/folders/1XMkyHwtZFJP4CZwK3qBfjrkvJ_RNeUxQ?usp=sharing).
+Please change the file name to xxx.pkl (e.g., 100.pkl) and put it into `./ckpt/dataset_name/model_id/`.
 You can evaluate the model referring to the two stream evaluation process.

 #### Single stream evaluation